gearbox-solutions/nuxt-precognition/README.md

 This form is based on the [`useForm` composable from Inertia.js](https://inertiajs.com/forms#form-helper) and generally implements the same API and can be used in the same way.
 [The documentation for the `useForm` composable](https://inertiajs.com/forms#form-helper) should be consulted for details on how to use the form.

+Here's a quick summary for people who don't want to leave this page:

 - Lifecycle Hooks
   - `onBefore()`
   - `onStart()`